-Dispensary Page Types Map: What Pages You Need to Rank and Convert
+Dispensary Page Types Map: What Pages Your Website Actually Needs

 Executive Summary